narwhalacademy/zebra-crossing/README.md

 - Review which apps on your smartphone have access to your location data.
 Turn off access if the app doesn't need it, and minimize the number of apps that track your location all the time.
   - iOS: `Settings → Privacy → Location Services`.
   - Android: `Settings → Apps & notifications → App permissions`.
+- On your smartphone, delete any third-party keyboards you might have installed ( they often share what you type with the software maker).
+On both iOS and Android, they are installed as apps so just delete that.
+If you really need to use a third-party keyboard, make sure that it is an open source project where others have verified that it does not share your data with third parties.
 - If you use smart speakers, turn off its recording function:
   - Google Home: go to [Activity Controls](https://myaccount.google.com/activitycontrols/audio) and uncheck `Include audio recordings`.
   - Amazon Alexa: [Follow these instructions](https://www.digitaltrends.com/home/how-to-stop-amazon-from-listening-to-your-alexa-recordings/).